-Dr. Stuart Graham is an assistant professor of business strategy at the Scheller College of Business at Georgia Tech.
-He teaches and conducts research on business strategy and competition, the economics and policy of patent systems, intellectual property (IP) strategies, IP transactions, and the relationship of IP to entrepreneurship and the commercialization of new technologies.
-Dr. Graham received his PhD at the University of California, Berkeley, and holds other advanced degrees in Law (JD), Business (MBA), and Information Systems (MA).
-An attorney licensed in New York State, he has written on companies’ IP and litigation strategies, patenting by hi-tech startups and entrepreneurs, and comparisons of the US and European patent systems.
-His research has been published in the journal Science, the MIT-Sloan Management Review, Management Science, the Journal of Economic Perspectives, and Stanford Technology Law Review.
+Dr. Stuart Graham is an assistant professor of business strategy in the Scheller College of Business at Georgia Tech.
+He teaches and conducts research on business strategy and competition, the economics and policy of patent systems, intellectual property (IP) strategies and transactions, and hi-tech entrepreneurship.
+Dr. Graham received his PhD from the University of California, Berkeley, and holds other advanced degrees in Law (JD), Business (MBA), and Information Systems (MA).
+His recent research is published in the journals Science, Management Science, MIT-Sloan Management Review, Journal of Economic Perspectives, and Stanford Technology Law Review.
 Since 2013 he has served on the Board of Co-Editors of the Journal of Economics and Management Strategy.
 He is a licensed attorney admitted to practice law in New York State.

-During 2010-2013, Dr. Graham served as the first Chief Economist of the U.S. Patent and Trademark Office (USPTO) in the Department of Commerce, where he created and managed a team of professional economists conducting analysis of the U.S. innovation system.
-He has testified about the patent system to the United States Congress and the U.S. Federal Trade Commission, and has served as a scientific expert to the World Economic Forum, the European Commission, the International Telecommunications Union, the European Patent Office, Industry Canada, and the Organization for Economic Cooperation and Development (OECD).
+During 2010-2013, Dr. Graham served as the (first) Chief Economist of the U.S. Patent and Trademark Office (USPTO) where he served as a member of the senior executive team, creating and managing a division of professional economists conducting analyses of the U.S. innovation system.
+He has testified about the patent system to the United States Congress and Federal Trade Commission, and has served as an economic expert to the World Economic Forum, the European Commission, the International Telecommunications Union, the European Patent Office, Industry Canada, and the Organization for Economic Cooperation and Development (OECD).
 His research has attracted funding from the National Science Foundation and the Ewing Marion Kauffman Foundation, among others.
-His honors include winning the Intel Foundation's Robert N. Noyce Fellowship for research and being honored as a Gottfried Leibniz Fellow in Industrial Economics, a prominent grant by the German government.
-In addition to his academic post, Dr. Graham continues to serve as a Senior Advisor on Economic Policy to the Under Secretary of Commerce in the U.S. Government.
+His honors include winning the Intel Foundation's Robert N. Noyce Fellowship for research and being honored as a Gottfried Leibniz Fellow in industrial economics (Die Blaue List), a prominent German research grant.
+In addition to his academic post, Dr. Graham continues to serve as a Special Advisor on Economic Policy to the USPTO and the U.S. Department of Commerce.